openharmony/testfwk_testfwk_cangjie_wrapper/README.md

 Dependency Components Introduction in Architecture:

-- arkxtest: Depends on the UI testing capabilities provided by the arkxtest.
+- arkxtest: UiTest Wrapper depends on the UI testing capabilities provided by the arkxtest.
-- init: Depends on the system parameter query capabilities to determine if the current environment supports testing.
+- init: UiTest Wrapper depends on the system parameter query capability provided by the init.
+The system determines whether to allow the execution of UI test operations by querying specific parameters (such as persist.ace.testmode.enabled).
+This ensures that UiTest runs only in an appropriate environment and avoids interfering with normal user operations.
+Users can enable or disable the test mode by setting system parameters; for example, enable the test mode through the hdc command 'hdc shell param set persist.ace.testmode.enabled 1'.
-- ability_cangjie_wrapper: Depends on the AbilityDelegatorRegistry for initializing the UI testing framework.
+- ability_cangjie_wrapper: UiTest Wrapper depends on the AbilityDelegatorRegistry for initializing the UI testing framework.
-- hiviewdfx_cangjie_wrapper: Depends on HiLog capabilities for printing logs at key points.
+- hiviewdfx_cangjie_wrapper: UiTest Wrapper depends on HiLog capabilities for printing logs at key points.
-- cangjie_ark_interop: Depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.
+- cangjie_ark_interop: UiTest Wrapper depends on APILevel class definitions and BusinessException class definitions for API annotation and throwing exceptions to users in error branches.

 ## Directory Structure